 This is the perfect item to put on your baby registry – check out Amazon’s baby registry program, which we used and loved.
 You get a longer return window than usual, completion discount and you can even add items from other websites while keeping it all in the same place.

 If you’re traveling with an infant who can sit up, this inflatable travel baby tub is a must-have.
-Like the Puj Flyte, it only weighs one pound and it packs down to a minimal size once it’s deflated.
+Like the Puj Flyte, it only weighs one pound and it packs down to a minimal size once the travel infant bathtub is deflated.
 This portable baby bathtub is geared toward little ones 6mo to 2yo.
-Parents and babies alike love this tub both at home and away, because it gives little ones just the right amount of support and confinement but enough wiggle room to play.
+Parents and tots alike love this baby travel bath tub both at home and away, because it gives little ones just the right amount of support and confinement but enough wiggle room to play.
 See, bathing baby while traveling can be fun too!

 If you’re heading on a road trip with your baby, you have a little more wiggle room when it comes to the size of a travel baby bath tub.
 In the case, you could pick up the Stokke Flexi Bath to use both at home and away.
 This folding baby bath tub collapses to just 5″ wide, but the reason we wouldn’t bring it for flights is that at 25″ long it’s too long to fit in a carry-on and would even be pushing the limits of some checked suitcases.
 But for a road trip it’s the perfect option to slide into the trunk.